Risk management Risk management

 The following are the main parameters for assessing the currency risk of the Group’s structural OCP:

-- Capital to cover the currency risk of structural OCP.
+- capital to cover the currency risk of a structural OCP.

 Market risk of trading operations

 VTB Group is exposed to market risk through its trading book and its treasury debt securities portfolio associated with a negative revaluation of instruments due to changes in the values of various risk factors, including bond prices, stocks, commodity instruments, exchange rates, interest rates, credit spreads, risk volatility factors and correlations between them.

 Although the treasury bond portfolio is separate from the trading book due to the different objectives in conducting transactions involving these portfolios, market risk management for treasury debt instruments is managed in the same way as for the trading book.

 To limit market risk within VTB Group, a set of limits is used.
 All limits can be divided into the following two groups: portfolio limits (VaR limits, stop-loss limits and stress limits) and operational limits that limit the concentration of individual indicators or types of assets in the portfolio.

 The Integrated Risk Management Department performs the following market risk management functions for trading operations: